WildSiphon/Mailfoguess/README.md

   --level {min,low,high,max}, -L {min,low,high,max}
                         choose level of generation (default 'min') --resume [RESUME_PATH], -r [RESUME_PATH]
-                        select a json file to enrich or resume
+                        select a json file to resume or enrich wich new options --separators [SEPARATORS], -s [SEPARATORS]
+                        set separators used for the generation of local-parts (default are '-._')

 Output:
   Select how the data will be displayed and/or saved